FlorianSLZ/IntuneWin32Deployer/README.md

 ## Functions
 - Create Intunewin for winget applications
 - Create Intunewin for Chocolatey applications
-- Deploy winget via Intune (as a system)
+- Deploy winget via Intune (as system)
 - Deploy Chocolatey via Intune
 - Transform programs from the Windows Package Manager into an intunewin
 - Transform programs from Chocolatey into an intunewin